skovati/website/www/content/about/index.md

 ## welcome to skovati.dev

-I'm a computer engineering student and amateur mathematician from the midwest region
+I'm a computer engineering student and amateur mathematician from the midwest region of the USA

 a few things I'm passionate about:
 - digital minimalism
 - ethical & sustainable technology
 - free & open source software
+- decentralized systems
 - unix philosophy
 - cryptography/cybersecurity
 - self-hosted infrastructure